Regulatory Affairs Certification (RAC) Guide - Eligibility, Exams & Benefits

 Approximately 7,000 people have been certified through the RAC; they are rising leaders in the regulatory arena.
-In 2016, RAC holders in North America reported earning 11 percent more than their non-credentialed peers.
-The organization holds annual conferences in North America and Europe and offers its 25,000 members unparalleled in-person and online global networking and professional development opportunities for regulatory affairs professionals.
+In 2021, RAC holders in North America reported earning 9 percent more than their non-credentialed peers.
+In addition, the organization holds annual conferences in North America and Europe.
+Finally, it offers its 27,000 members unparalleled in-person and online global networking and professional development opportunities for regulatory affairs professionals.

-Furthermore, the RAC requires not only industry-specific knowledge, but also portable skill sets in critical thinking, adaptive reasoning, and collaboration.
-Regulatory affairs certification can in effect boost the prestige of one’s resume, regardless of the sector or job role to which one applies.
+Furthermore, the RAC requires industry-specific knowledge and portable skill sets in critical thinking, adaptive reasoning, and collaboration.
+Thus, regulatory affairs certification can, in effect, boost the prestige of one’s resume, regardless of the sector or job role to which one applies.

 How to Earn Regulatory Affairs Certification

-To pass the test, regulatory professionals have to schedule enough time to review the content of the exam, assess their depth of experience, and implement a study plan.
-Test-takers can earn a score ranging from 0 to 99 and a passing score is 75 or higher.
+Regulatory professionals have to schedule enough time to review the exam’s content, assess their depth of experience, and implement a study plan to pass the test.
+Test-takers can earn a score ranging from 0 to 99, and a passing score is 75 or higher.
 The values are not necessarily correlated to the number of questions answered correctly or the percentage of questions answered correctly, but instead through a weighted statistical process to account for variations in question difficulty over the years.
 Therefore, most RAC exam-takers are forced to focus on doing the best they can and cross their fingers until the test is graded.

 RAC examination scores are scored by Scantron off-site from the testing centers and are reviewed by a committee of statisticians to ensure accuracy and quality.
 Each exam is designed specifically for its geographical jurisdiction, and therefore those aspiring to earn a RAC credential should thoroughly acquaint themselves with local regulations according to their geographic region.

-Fittingly, to be in compliance with public health guidelines set forth by the Centers for Disease Control (CDC) and WHO, in 2020, RAPS began offering the RAC exam online from a home or office setting.
+Fittingly, to comply with public health guidelines set forth by the Centers for Disease Control (CDC) and WHO, in 2020, RAPS began offering the RAC exam online from a home or office setting.

 How Can I Qualify for the RAC Exam?